cloudfoundry/bosh/bosh_aws_cpi/README.md

   the EC2 availability zone the VMs should be created in
 * `instance_type` (required)
   which [type of instance](http://aws.amazon.com/ec2/instance-types/) the VMs should belong to
+* 'disk_properties' (optional)
+  the EBS properties that the disk was created.
+  'provisioned_iops'
+    the [provisioned iops] EBS (http://aws.amazon.com/ebs/) the VMs should be using

 ### Network options